Charles “Charlie” Carl Hepner

 Charlie’s family has entrusted his care to Buhrig Funeral Home and Crematory in Mechanicsburg, (717) 766-3421.
 Read Charlie’s full obituary, view his memorial video and portrait, and sign his official guest book at Buhrig.com.

-To send flowers to Charles "Charlie" Carl Hepner's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Charles "Charlie" Carl Hepner, please visit our floral store.

 200 SE 1st Street, Suite 800, Miami FL 33131